dpruessner/nz-genai-labs/Lab-01 AmazonNovaVoiceChatAgent/README.md

 - BASH shell to execute deployment scripts
 - An AWS account (free to sign up; this project likely will use resources beyond the Free tier)
 - AWS CLI installed and configured with your credentials
-- Node.js and npm installed
+- Node.js (v14 or higher) and npm installed
 - Nova Sonic LLM access on Amazon Bedrock (see below on how to enable models) [link](#model-access)
+- Modern web browser with WebAudio API support (**note**: Chrome seems to work right now; Firefox does not as there may be a media sampling rate mismatch on MacOS)

 ## Model Access